 The AACE reports that hyperthyroidism presents fairly frequently, occurring in close to 1% of the U.S. population and affecting about 300,000 people annually.
 Women are 5 to 10 times more likely to develop the disorder, and, while it typically occurs in those over the age of 60, a smaller percentage presents in the 40-60 age range, and sometimes younger.

-Overall risk factors include an iodine rich diet, Type 1 Diabetes, pernicious anemia, primary adrenal insufficiency, a history of autoimmune disease, or additional, unrelated thyroid issues.
-One risk factor that is especially significant for younger women is a recent pregnancy, or delivery of a child.
+Overall risk factors include an iodine-rich diet, Type 1 Diabetes, pernicious anemia, primary adrenal insufficiency, a history of autoimmune disease, or additional, unrelated thyroid issues.
+One risk factor that is especially significant for younger women is a recent pregnancy or delivery of a child.
 Pregnancy induces a pseudo-hyperthyroid state through a naturally occurring increase of the T3 and T4 hormones.
-In the majority of women, this corrects itself within 1 to 4 months after pregnancy.
+In the majority of women, this corrects itself within one to four months after pregnancy.
 For some women, however, the T3 and T4 hormones do not return to their normal levels, and the result is an on-going hyperthyroid condition, which can very often be mistaken for post-partum depression.

 For Aubrey, her medical diagnosis was a revelation.
 "I felt totally amazed and empowered.
 Everything was suddenly big and bright and clear again, even more than before." she says, "I realized that I wasn't crazy."